rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

 Story clips will have a range of *ingredients* described below.
 These will typically require specialist software behind the scenes.

 > There is a balance to be struck between curating these ingredients and allowing the network to discover ingredients by itself - we don't necessarily know what all the human-level ingredients are.
 Equally, there *may* be some things that are not optional, such as time, causation and three spatial dimensions.
+Furthermore, uncurated features will be less transparent to humans.

 To get things moving, however, we will make the following assumptions...

 * **As mentioned earlier, everything within a clip exists within a three-dimensional space and a slice of time.
 Nothing can exist outside of this.** Contextually unimportant space or time ingredients can be trimmed down or flattened so that their presence is minimal.
-It may be that all clips can be a moment in time, with or without some motion information and that sequences can take care of the rest.
+It may be that all clips can be a moment in time, with or without some motion information and that sequences can encode any longer time span.
-* Causation may well arise entirely from the handling of sequences and the consistent and ever-present time flow.
+* **Causation** may well arise entirely from the handling of sequences and the consistent and ever-present time flow.

 In addition to the above, the following ingredients may be present...